natural-coding/factory-shop/README.md

 # factory-shop-gh-pages

 There is a website to publish via Github Pages.
+The site is available at [https://natural-coding.github.io/factory-shop](https://natural-coding.github.io/factory-shop)

 It is an example of a static website for an imaginary local shop.
 You can buy food, the stuff for house remodeling and a lot of things here.